swiss/e-collecting-hackathon-team8/README.md

 - Experience with municipal and cantonal systems
 - Citizens interested in the digitization of public services
 ### 2. Summary Description
-Our solution leverages the open-source architectures DKMS (Decentralised Key Management System) and OCA v2.0 (Overlays Capture Architecture), developed by the Human Colossus Foundation, to digitize and secure civic processes while ensuring transparency and verifiability.
+Our solution leverages the open-source architectures DKMS (Decentralised Key Management System) and OCA v2.0 (Overlays Capture Architecture), developed by the Human Colossus Foundation, to digitize and secure civic processes while ensuring interoperability, transparency and verifiability.

 #### Step 1: Use Case — Steeet Signature Collection
 We model and implement the digitization of the signature collection process, integrating: